lucy-sha512/archethic-docs/docs/learn/p2p.md

 Archethic is a permissionless network where any node can participate into the network as long as they have some hardware requirements such secure element to enclave the private keys avoiding any disclosure of keys.
 (See [Hardware Root of Trust](/learn/cryptography/hardware-root-of-trust))

 However, the network is able to detect if the new joined nodes should act as validation nodes by authorizing them to validate transactions.

-Archethic is a permissionless network where any node can participate in the network as long as they have some hardware requirements such secure element to enclave the private keys avoiding any disclosure of keys.
-(See [Hardware Root of Trust](/learn/cryptography/hardware-root-of-trust))

-However, the network can detect if the newly joined nodes should act as validation nodes by authorizing them to validate transactions.

 So to achieve an unlimited permissionless network, the entire P2P layer has been redesigned from the ground to be more effective to support higher TPS and adaption.

 ## Existing solutions